Meet the Student Success Steering Team

-"I have always loved three things; Akron, learning and young people, and feel so blessed to work here.
-I spent the first half of my career in the 'real world,' first as a management engineer at the Ohio State University Health System, and then at Children’s Hospital Medical Center here in Akron, Ohio.
+"I have always loved three things: Akron, learning and young people, and I feel so blessed to work here.
+I spent the first half of my career in the 'real world,' first as a management engineer at the Ohio State University Health System, and then at Children’s Hospital Medical Center here in Akron.

-"I have spent the second part of my career as a member of the Marketing Faculty in the College of Business, where I teach in both the undergraduate and graduate programs.
+"I have spent the second part of my career as a member of the Marketing Faculty in the College of Business Administration, where I teach in both the undergraduate and graduate programs.

 "It seems I have always been drawn in some capacity to helping young people, or at least trying!
 I enjoyed my seven years on The Ohio State Board of Education, serving as Co-Chair of the Quality High School Sub-Committee, and chair of the Physical Fitness and Wellness Advisory Board.
-I also served as President of the Summit County Education Service Center, and on the boards of Abstinence the Better Choice, and Project Grad Akron, where for three years I served as the volunteer coordinator for a Summer Institute for inner city high school students interested in business careers.
-My most proud honor though was being selected by our College of Business as the Outstanding Teacher for 2011.
+I also served as president of the Summit County Education Service Center, and on the boards of Abstinence the Better Choice, and Project Grad Akron, where for three years I served as the volunteer coordinator for a Summer Institute for inner city high school students interested in business careers.
+My most proud honor though was being selected by our college as its Outstanding Teacher for 2011.